danielmkarlsson/mapping-the-valleys-of-the-uncanny/preliminary-plan.md

 realisations with no live instrumentalists.
 Each of the three sets will have a duration of about 40 minutes each and will allow for about 20 minute intermissions after each set.
-The three sets will contain presentations of sonic materials interspersed with excerpts from the thesis using speech synthesis.
+The three sets will contain presentations of sonic materials interspersed with excerpts from the thesis using speech synthesis and, possibly questions posed by my friend Blue.
+Hopefully leaning towards conversation in style.

 As each material plays comments will be written explaining how each line contributes to the resultant music.
 To be performed during LjudOljud on April 6th at Fylkingen.
 Documented as an Internet site containing all music and text.